12 Best Beaches in Malta

 A statue of the Virgin Mary (Our Lady of Hope) stands at the center of the beach.
 This statue dates back to 1881.

 Because the beach is located in a sheltered bay, the waves are gentle and safe for swimming and snorkeling.
 Another advantage is that the seabed is shallow, which makes the beach ideal for children to splash around.

 Amenities at Ramla Bay include public restrooms and changing rooms.
 During summertime, there are snack bars, ice cream vendors, and stands that rent out lounge chairs and beach umbrellas.
-Unfortunately, this beach does not have lifeguards on duty.
+Ir-Ramla il-Hamra beach uses flags to indicate water safety and has lifeguards on duty during the high season.